Know Your Customer, Politically Exposed Person and Customer Due Diligence

 The Joint Statement is saying that your program should apply CDD and EDD processes that are commensurate to the client risk.
 When viewed in this context, and all things being equal, PEP’s typically are at the highest level of risk category for clients.
 Therefore, almost always, they will be triggering EDD protocols.
 In this regard, the Joint Statement does not provide any relief on CDD/EDD or provides new guidance, if anything, it reiterates what the industry already knows and is doing: Assess the risk based on a clients characteristics and if a client is deemed a PEP, then you should perform an enhanced due diligence and monitoring process.

 Now, these are good news, in a certain sense, as we already know what needs to be done as part of a successful risk based Know Your Customer/CDD Program.
-By helping and working with financial services entities of all sizes that are mainly focused on international clients, we have noticed the following best practices that we share with you:
+By helping and working with financial services entities of all sizes that are mainly focused on international clients, we have noticed the following best practices that we share with you: - Perform an assessment and reflect on your Know Your Customer/CDD Program and determine if you have the right framework for your business model.
+In other words, does your program consider your client target market, products and services offered and footprint.

-• These elements, client target market, products and services offered and footprint, are elements that should serve as a starting point or first layer of qualifiers for your risk- based approach.
+- These elements, client target market, products and services offered and footprint, are elements that should serve as a starting point or first layer of qualifiers for your risk- based approach.
 Remember, if you are serving international clients you are expected to be well versed in the international jurisdictions and the risks that they may present.

-• Then, supplement them by a second layer which should include customer specific attributes, for example, source of wealth, work used to earn a living (present and past, are they expose to public roles) and domicile of the client.
+- Then, supplement them by a second layer which should include customer specific attributes, for example, source of wealth, work used to earn a living (present and past, are they expose to public roles) and domicile of the client.

-• Use a third layer of broader products and services attributes to round off what would be your client risk profile.
+- Use a third layer of broader products and services attributes to round off what would be your client risk profile.
 These could be, understanding the purpose of account, intended account structure, and expected activity on the account.

-• Finally, do not be afraid to seek an independent set of eyes to assist you in your assessment.
+- Finally, do not be afraid to seek an independent set of eyes to assist you in your assessment.
 Remember, assessment is not the same as a review (i.e. audit).
 An assessment is a natural managerial process of internal reflection on a specific process used to seek and achieve improvements, thus, should not result in findings or exceptions.

 Based on these, you should then determine the level of due diligence and monitoring you would be performing for your customers.
 Again, these are just examples as our experience has shown that each entity is unique and some of these triggers may be differ.
 But, they are best practices that should be considered.